Posts

 Image

-WEDNESDAY WORKOUT A Midweek Spiritual Workout with Fr.
+WORKOUT WEDNESDAY A Midweek Spiritual Workout with Fr.
 Marino H. Msigala, O.F.M.
 Capuchin WHAT’S THE USE OF PRAYING?
 A man was asked about his habit of praying.
 “What’s the point of praying?
 Why do you spend so much time praying?
 What do you gain by praying so much?”
 The man replied, “Nothing… I gained nothing, but let me tell you what I lost: anger, impatience, pride, greed, depression, insecurity, and the fear of death.
 Sometimes the answer to our prayers lies in not gaining, but in losing, and, in the end, that is the ultimate gain.
 On this SPIRITUAL WORKOUT WEDNESDAY, take a few minutes to think about your prayer life.
 What have you lost through prayer?
 More importantly, what have you gained by that loss?
 Unexpected blessings await!
 Pray unceasingly!

 THE ADVENT WREATH, A CIRCLE OF LOVE